openhab/org.openhab.binding.zwave/doc/polycontrol/btze_0_0.md

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
 Z-Wave Plus Lifeline
-Z-Wave Plus Lifeline

-  * Device Reset Locally: triggered upon reset.
-  * Battery/notification: triggered upon low battery.
-  * Door Lock operation report: triggered upon a change in door lock
-  * Notification: triggered upon a change in door lock
+<p&gtZ-Wave Plus Lifeline</p&gt <ul&gt<li&gtDevice Reset Locally: triggered upon reset.</li&gt <li&gtBattery/notification: triggered upon low battery.</li&gt <li&gtDoor Lock operation report: triggered upon a change in door lock</li&gt <li&gtNotification: triggered upon a change in door lock</li&gt </ul&gt

 Association group 1 supports 1 node.